conan-io/tribe/design/032-msvc_support.md

 - The latest Conan 1.X release already implements ``msvc`` support for the new build system integrations.
 - The previous ``Visual Studio`` setting will be removed in Conan 2.0

+The integration of LLVM/Clang compilers via VS toolset might be provided by the ``compiler=clang`` setting and adding more information to that compiler, because the actual compiler is clang, not Microsoft cl, following the same rationale applied in the compiler version for ``msvc``, the important bit is the compiler not the IDE and not the build system.

 ## Migration plan